Institute of Cornish Studies

-The Institute of Cornish Studies (Fondyans Studhyansow Kernewek, ICS) is a research institute in west Cornwall, England, United Kingdom, affiliated with the University of Exeter.
-Formerly at Pool, near Redruth, then in Truro, it is now on the Penryn Campus near Penryn, Cornwall.
+The Institute of Cornish Studies (Fondyans Studhyansow Kernewek, ICS) is a research institute affiliated with the University of Exeter.
+Formerly located at Pool, near Redruth, then in Truro, it is now on the University's Penryn Campus near Penryn, Cornwall.

 History

 The Institute of Cornish Studies (ICS) was founded in 1971.
 Originally based in Pool, halfway between Camborne and Redruth, its first director was Charles Thomas who led the institute with Oliver Padel and Myrna Combellack in research into archaeology, Cornish place-names and Cornish medieval dramas.
 After Thomas retired, Philip Payton took over as director from 1991 and changed the direction of research towards contemporary matters, publishing a collection of essays on modern Cornwall in 1993 entitled Cornwall Since the War.

 In 1994 the institute moved to Truro, at the university's Department of Lifelong Learning.
 In 2000 Garry Tregidga and Bernard Deacon joined the institute, which moved again in 2004 to the Tremough campus.
 The campus was renamed in 2013 to Penryn Campus.
 Following Philip Payton's retirement, Garry Tregidga took over as director of the institute.

 At Penryn, the ICS is home to two major externally funded research programmes: the Cornwall Audio Visual Archive (CAVA), for the study and documentation of the oral and visual culture of Cornwall, and the Cornish Communities Programme, which currently concentrates on questions of migration, community, family and identity in Cornwall at different geographical scales.
 In 2007 it was to benefit from a £10,000,000 package supporting new posts in, amongst other subject areas, Celtic Studies.

 The institute continuously seeks to promote a greater knowledge of historical and contemporary Cornwall with a particular emphasis on the use of oral history through CAVA which is based at the institute.